What is COBRA?

 - Prescription drug coverage

 COBRA doesn’t apply to plans that only provide life insurance or disability events.
-Health savings accounts (HSAs) also aren’t considered group plans.
+The federal government also doesn’t consider health savings accounts (HSAs) a type of group health, so they’re also exempt.

 Traditional group health insurance plans and COBRA